-To transfer an iOS app to another Apple Developer/iTunes Connect account, just follow the instructions below.
+To transfer an iOS app to another Apple Developer account or iTunes Account, just follow the instructions below.
 You may also want to check out Apple's tutorial iTunes Connect Guide.

 Transferring Android apps between Google Developer accounts is pretty simple, and they already have a great instructional web page for it: Transfer apps to a different developer account.

 Points to remember

 - The app must have been approved at some point (if there is a pending update, that is fine).

 - Both the transferring & receiving accounts must have an active subscription to the iOS Developer program.